-All original appointments shall be tentative and subject to a probationary period of nine (9) months of actual service and a performance evaluation report.
+All original appointments shall be tentative and subject to a probationary period of up to nine (9) months of actual service and a performance evaluation report, as determined by the Department Director.
 Promotional appointments shall be tentative and subject to a probationary period of six (6) months.
-If extenuating circumstances require, the City Manager may extend the probationary period for any employee up to one month for each extension, to a maximum of two such extensions, but in no case may a probationary period last longer than twelve (12) months.
+If extenuating circumstances require, the City Manager, upon recommendation of the Department Director, may extend the probationary period for any employee for up to three (3) months, but in no case may a probationary period last longer than twelve (12) months for original appointments and nine (9) months for promotional appointments.
 Probationary employees do not have property or vested rights in their positions with the City.
 The probationary period is automatically extended by the length of any authorized leave(s) of absence of one work week or more.